egovernments/DIGIT-Frontend/README.md

 # microfrontends

-A React App using Webpack and modulefederation
+A React App using Webpack and module federation

 # UI using Webpack and microfrontends